- Terms and Conditions

 No Right to Stop-Payment for Terminal Transactions.
 Transfers made by terminal may be executed immediately.
 This means that a cash withdrawal or other debit transaction is immediately deducted from your account; there is no "float" time and therefore there is no effective way of stopping the transaction.

 LIABILITY FOR UNAUTHORIZED USE.
 Tell us AT ONCE if you believe your ATM or Debit Card or any of your access codes have been lost or stolen, or if you believe that an electronic fund transfer has been made without your permission using information from your check.
 Telephoning is the best way of keeping your possible losses down.

-For cards with the Visa logo, and PIN-less debit card transactions over Visa Networks (and the access codes associated with those cards): You will not be liable for any amount unless we can prove that you were negligent in the handling of your card.
+For cards and PIN-less debit card transactions (and the access codes associated with those cards): You will not be liable for any amount unless we can prove that you were negligent in the handling of your card.
 If you write your PIN on your Card or otherwise keep the PIN with the Card, you may be negligent.

 Under no circumstances, however, will you be liable for more than $50 if you tell us within 2 business days after you learn of the loss or theft of your card or access code and someone used your card or access code without your permission.
 If you do NOT tell us within 2 business days after you learn of the loss or theft of your card or access code, and we can prove we could have stopped someone from using your card or access code without your permission if you had told us, you could lose as much as $500.